-Resolution Urging Congress to Act to Provide Access to Banking Services to Cannabis and Cannabis-Related Businesses Draft
+Resolution Urging Congress to Act to Provide Access to Banking and Insurance Services to Cannabis and Cannabis-Related Legal Businesses Final

-Model Interstate-Mobility and Universal-Recognition Occupational Licensing Act (The Freedom to Travel and Work Act) Draft
+Model Interstate-Mobility and Universal-Recognition Occupational Licensing Act (The Freedom to Travel and Work Act) Final

 Model Interstate-Mobility and Universal-Recognition Occupational Licensing Act (The Freedom to Travel and Work Act) A bill for an act relating to occupational regulation; adding provisions for occupational licenses or government certification by recognition for qualified applicants from other states; and proposing coding for new …